zahramoghaddasi/Eighth-Assignment-Hangman/README.md

   The word is fully guessed, and the guesser wins!

 #### Final Drawing if the Guesser Loses:
-If the guesser makes six incorrect guesses, the hangman figure is fully drawn, and the word is not guessed:
+If the guesser makes enough incorrect guesses, the hangman figure is fully drawn, and the word is not guessed:
 ```
    ____
   |    |